ottomattas/llmlog/_refactor/docs/analysis.md

 - **nonpending**: `correct / (total - pending)` (includes **errors**)

 This lets you track model performance during async collection without pending items dragging accuracy down.

+#### Comparing lines on the same graph (multi-series)
+To draw multiple lines for easy comparisons, use **Chart view** in the dashboard:
+- **Aggregate (single line)**: one line for your current filter selection.
+- **Split by …**: draws one line per category (e.g. prompt mechanism, horn/nonhorn, SAT/UNSAT, maxlen, run).

+When a split view is selected, a legend appears with checkboxes to toggle which series are shown (plus **All/None**).
+Enable **Show overall baseline** to add an “Overall” line for quick “category vs average” comparisons (e.g. SAT/UNSAT vs overall).

 #### Keeping it up to date while runs are ongoing
 Run the OpenAI collector in watch mode: